nickguletskii/WixWPFWizardBA/README.md

 * Supports SQL Server upgrades.
 * Supports customisation of SQL Server instance installation directory.

+## How to use

+First of all, you should copy the WixWPFWizardBA project, change the namespaces, and change the few localisation strings that contain WixWPFWizardBA's name in them to display your project's name instead.

+Then, you must integrate the bootstrapper into your bundle.
+For an example of how to do that, please see WixWPFWizardBA.DemoBootstrapper.

+Once you add the required packages to the Wix definition of the bundle, you should add them to PackageConfiguration, or implement your own IPackageInstallationStrategy.

+This list of instructions is by no means complete, so if you have any thoughts on how to expand it, please let me know on the [issue tracker](https://gitlab.com/nickguletskii/WixWPFWizardBA/issues).

 ## Known issues

 * Doesn't implement UpdateReplaceEmbedded (I am not sure what it is supposed to do).